Home

 • "Fear and dread shall fall upon them; by the greatness of thine arm they shall be as still as a stone; till thy people pass over, O LORD, till the people pass over, which thou hast purchased."

-They were collectively redeemed or delivered from bondage, purchased to be his peculiar people, and yet they were not all personally redeemed or spiritually saved.
-The fact is, those who individually will never be saved by Christ, were never purchased by the shed blood of Christ.
-Such an understanding may be somewhat popular in some circles, but this is impossible Biblically and contrary to all other scriptures.
-Moreover, it is a violation of the rules of sound hermeneutics.
-For there can be no stain of sin or transgression before God on behalf of those who have truly been washed clean in Christ's blood.
-In a word, bought!
-On the other hand, false prophets who will never be cleansed of all sin by the purchase in Christ, still have their sin.
-They still belong to Satan's Kingdom "precisely" because they were not personally bought by the death of Christ.
-They are "still" under condemnation of God, not having been bought in this sense.
+You may read a commentary claiming that 2nd Peter chapter 2 supports the idea that Christians may lose their salvation.
+Nevertheless, the scriptures themselves are contrary to those inconsistent and indefensible beliefs.
+It may be somewhat popular in some church circles, but this doctrine is Biblically untenable and theologically contradictory.
+Moreover, it is a violation of the rules of sound hermeneutics and consistent exegesis.
+Because there can be no stain of sin or transgression before God on behalf of those who have truly been washed clean in Christ's blood.
+In a word, those "bought" and paid for by blood.
+On the other hand, false prophets who will never be cleansed of all sin by the shed blood of Christ, of necessity must still have their sin stain.
+They still belong to Satan's Kingdom "precisely" because they were not personally purchased by the shed blood of Christ's death and resurrection.
+They are thus explicitly "still" and always have been, under the wrath and condemnation of God.
+They were never actually purchased wherein they could have no more sin (1st John 3:9), having been made free of all condemnation.
+How ten could God speak of them condemned as false prophets and false teachers?
+Inconsistency is the hallmark of error.

 Romans 8:1